Symmetries of order four on K3 surfaces: contains an elliptic curve

 \section{$\Fix(\sigma)$ contains an elliptic curve}

 We now assume that $\sigma$ fixes an elliptic curve $C$.
 In this case the K3 surface $X$ has an elliptic fibration $\pi_C:X\map \IP^1$ having $C$ as a smooth fiber.
 Observe that all curves fixed by $\sigma^2$, since they are disjoint from $C$, are contained in the fibers of $\pi_C$.
-In particular the genus of a fixed curve is $\leq 1$ so that $\alpha\geq 0$.
+In particular $\alpha\geq 0$.
 We will now classify the reducible fibers of $\pi_C$.
-For the following result, see also \cite[\S 4.2]{nikulinfactor}.